libresource/open-source-checklist/README.md

 ## Requirements

 ### Description:
 Clearly outlining the system requirements and dependencies needed to run your project is essential for users and developers.
 This information helps users ensure compatibility, and developers understand the environment needed for contribution and development.

 ### Examples:
+- **Open Source Checklist (This project):**
+  - No requirements yet

+- **FindSimilar:**
-- **Libresource:**
+  - python >= 3.9
-  - Python 3.6 or higher.
-  - Additional libraries: NLTK, scikit-learn.
-  - Operating Systems: Windows, macOS, Linux.

-- **TensorFlow:**
+  - nltk, pymorphy2
-  - Python 3.5 or higher.
-  - TensorFlow-compatible CPU or GPU.
-  - Supported platforms: Windows, macOS, Linux.

 - **Django:**
   - Python 3.6 or higher.